R4meau/doulevo-react-plugin/README.md

 TODO: Add Doulevo deployment command here

-## About the templates
+## About the ~~templates~~ template

-This plugin comes with two templates:
+This plugin comes with ~~two templates~~ one template:

 - react-ts
-- react-js
+- ~~react-js~~

 The templates are based off of the default CRA JS/TS generated starter files.
 Refer to the `react-scripts` dependency version in `package.json` to know which version of CRA was used last.

+NOTE: The goal was to initially give the option of picking either JavaScript or TypeScript but Doulevo is not ready for this yet.
+So this functionality is scheduled for later.

 ### For contributors to this plugin